 While intercepts can’t replace a traditional survey, they can still provide a lot of value if done right.
 The main reason why they not more popular is their high cost.
 Face-to-face interview surveys are typically more expensive than paper-and-pencil questionnaire surveys as well as online surveys, whether sent out by email or performed through social media by firms like POTLOC.

 They are not usually time-limited, hence the gathering of data from respondents can take a longer time.
-There is also a need to travel and meet respondents at a specific or various locations which carries additional cost.
+There is also a need to travel and meet respondents at specific or various locations which carries an additional cost.

 The intercept survey methodology is not for every retailer.
-However it can be beneficial to those looking to gather extensive feedback in a raw and direct manner.
+However, it can be beneficial to those looking to gather extensive feedback in a raw and direct manner.